BetterTyped/react-performance-hooks/README.md

 const MyComponent: React.FC = () => {
   const [value, setValue] =  useThrottleState("20px", {
-    executionInterval: 200, // We will save values at least once per 200ms
+    interval: 200, // We will save values at least once per 200ms
-    executionTimeout: 400 // Last set state action will get triggered after 400ms, we can also disable it })
+    timeout: 400 // Last set state action will get triggered after 400ms, we can also disable it })

   useWindowEvent("scroll", (e) => {